 Christof Koch: The neural correlates of being the world

-Christof is one of the most celebrated figures in consciousness science, renowned for his groundbreaking work alongside Francis Crick (co-discoverer of the DNA double helix) and spearheading the modern search for the neural correlates of consciousness.
+Christof is one of the most celebrated figures in consciousness science, renowned for his groundbreaking work alongside Francis Crick (Nobel prize winner for co-discovery of the DNA double helix) and spearheading the modern search for the neural correlates of consciousness.

 A prolific researcher, author, and public intellectual, he has played a central role in shaping the field, earning widespread recognition for bringing serious scientific attention to questions once thought purely philosophical.
 His leadership at the Allen Institute and his championing of Integrated Information Theory have positioned him as a visionary voice at the intersection of neuroscience, technology, and the nature of mind.